-While the Compensation Committee does not believe that compensation peer group benchmarking is appropriate as the only tool for setting compensation due to the unique aspects of our business, the Compensation Committee finds that evaluating this information is an important part of its decision-making process and exercises its discretion in determining the nature and extent of its use.
+While the Compensation Committee does not believe in benchmarking against the compensation peer group as the only tool for setting compensation due to the unique aspects of our business, the Compensation Committee finds that evaluating market data is useful to understand market practice and to provide a general context for it's decision-making.
+The Compensation Committee exercises its discretion in determining the nature and extent of the use of market data, which may vary by executive.